Your Menstrual Cycle & Embracing Your Femininity

 These are chemicals found in the environment that can ‘mimic’ oestrogen in the body, disturbing our natural hormonal balance.
 They are released into our food, tap water, and environment from medications such as the oral contraceptive pill and hormone replacement therapy (HRT).
 Other sources include bisphenol-A (BPA) from plastic, mercury from dental amalgams/fillings, topical synthetic products that contain parabens and other synthetic substances and chemicals (e.g. skin creams, shower gels, etc.), and household cleaning products.

-Low intake of nutrients needed for hormone metabolism, namely magnesium, folate, B12, and zinc.
+Low intake of nutrients needed for hormone metabolism, specifically magnesium, folate (vitamin B9), B6, B12, zinc and omega 3 fatty acids.

 Chronic stress and high intake of stimulants like caffeine can increase the production of more potent types of oestrogen, and also decrease our ability to detoxify them effectively.